b4you/EmpAppDocs/Server/gettingstarted/Installation.rst

         .. tip::

-                Keep if as default if you don't want to change.
+                Keep it as default if you don't want to change.

     *   Database: the configuration for database server (MariaBD)